[Though we may receive a commission through affiliate links, our reviews are independent and unsolicited.]

-Some tea drinkers also say this unsmoked Wuyi black tea tolerates a range of water temperatures, batch sizes, and steeping durations.
-A forgiving quality translates to fewer disappointing cups of tea, lowering the chance of buyer’s remorse.
+I find a soft boil is best for this black tea, with a 2-minute steeping first, followed by 3 minutes on the second steeping.
+Other tea drinkers report this tea tolerates a range of water temperatures, batch sizes, and steeping durations.
+That’s good news because a forgiving quality translates to fewer disappointing cups of tea, lowering the chance of buyer’s remorse.

 Still, if you’re worried about costs, buy unsmoked black tea as a treat for special occasions.
 Bring it out at gatherings or with friends for a serious tea session.
 Then revel in its glory.

 Unsmoked Lapsang Souchong Tea Highlights:

 - Signature tea of Wuyi Mountain black tea without the smokiness of Lapsang Souchong.